broadinstitute/GATK-For-Primates/README.md

 - Re-genotyping at the master callset capitalizes on the aforementioned "--merge-contigs-into-num-partitions" parameter in ImportGenomicsDB, plus on the "--include-non-variant-sites" option in GenotypeGVCFs [as implemented in GATK 4.0.12.0](https://github.com/broadinstitute/gatk/releases/tag/4.0.12.0).
 - Code for producing AnalyzeCovariates plots is currently commented out because the GATK4 docker does not have the required R libraries.
 Is there a docker image that has both R and the gsalib and ggplot2?
 - No error checking/validation of input JSON options is implemented yet.
 Inputting contradictory options (e.g. mode = initial but with BAM inputs) may cause the workflow to fail.
+- I had to remove "--merge-contigs-into-num-partitions" from GenomicsDBImport because it doesn't work as I expected -- it requires whole contigs versus intervals.
+I will re-visit this.